vladknd/gh-smartContracts/docs/ADVANCED_INTEREST_FLOW.md

 ### 2.1 Staking Age

-**Definition:** The amount of time (in days) that has passed since a user beginning of staking process.
+**Definition:** The amount of time (in days) that has passed since the beginning of staking process.

 **Formula:**
 ```text